DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 To promote your events, you can share them in `#events`, but `#shameless-promotion` is also fine.

-We do not welcome unsolicited promotional messages in DM. **Violating it will result in a ban.**
+We do not welcome unsolicited promotional messages in DM. **Violating it will result in a ban without a warning.**
 Instead, use the `#shameless-promotion` channel, and if somebody is interested in your services, they will reach out to you.
 If you get unsolicited promotional messages in DM, report it to Alexey Grigorev.

 If you represent a company, indicate your affiliation if you suggest using your services when answering questions.

+## Jobs

+If you're looking for colleagues, use the `#jobs` channel.

+To make it easier for others to judge if a position is relevant for them, please mention:

+* City / Country
+* Relocation support
+* Posibility to work remotely

+And don't forget to include contain details and the link to the job description :)

+Since we're a data community, please make sure the positions are related to data or to software development.

+Relevant positions:

+* Data/product analyst
+* Data scientist
+* Machine learning engineer
+* Data engineer
+* Analytics engineer
+* Developer advocate
+* Software engineer / Python developer

+Not relevant positions:

+* Accountants and bookkeepers

 ## Homework help